Close Alert Banner

 Cycling

 The 2021 Bike Map is a summary of all bike infrastructure in the cities and townships of Waterloo Region.
-The map highlights public art, scenic historic bridges, the Hydrocut trails (a premier mountain bike destination), and Ontario by Bike’s Bike-Friendly Businesses.
+The map highlights public art, scenic historic bridges, the Hydrocut trails (a premier mountain bike destination), and Ontario by Bike’s Bike-Friendly Businesses in partnership with Explore Waterloo Region.

 When you cycle, remember to: